Ice-Cold-Coding/Fall-Thesis-Code-2023/README.md

 Next run File 5, this will tune the hyper-parameters for the ResNet50.
 Finally, run File 6 to train and test the ResNet50s and obtain the results.

+Credit to https://github.com/cszn/KAIR/tree/master for providing the code for the SwinIR model